SassConf/sassconf.github.io/source/blog/2015-07-15-submission-stats.markdown

 Our goal was to end up with a 50/50 submission ratio, and though we didn’t end up meeting it, we definitely improved over the last two years in this regard.

-<em><small>Disclaimer: These numbers are surface level; based on photos, names, public social media information, and personal knowledge.
+<em><small>Disclaimer: These numbers are based on publicly available knowledge only.
 We cannot guarantee this data is 100% accurate.
 We do not and would never explicitly ask for demographic information, particularly LGBTQIA, as we recognize the importance of privacy in this regard.</small></em>

 Of the total 81 submissions in 2015, **67** were from unique submitters.
 Of those.